tale-toul/gobuilder-s2i/README.md

 Creating your own go s2i builder image can greatly improve the situation while maintaining the benefits of s2i.
 The process of [creating the builder image](https://github.com/openshift/source-to-image/blob/master/docs/builder_image.md#required-image-contents) is relatively simple and the result can be an image that only contains the components needed for the project, reducing its size considerably; that exposes the ports required by the project; and that can produce a valid application image.

-# Creating the go builder image
+##S2i versus CI/CD tools

-## Files and Directories
+## Files and Directories for the builder image
 | File                   | Required? | Description                                                  |
 |------------------------|-----------|--------------------------------------------------------------|
 | Dockerfile             | Yes       | Defines the base builder image                               |